fdmsantos/MyDocs/docs/certifications/aws/security-specialty.md

 * Monitoring Config
     * Use CloudTrail with Config to provide deeper insight into resources
     * Use Cloudtrail to monitor access to config such as someone stopping the config recorder
+* Uses cases
+    * Administering resources
+        * Notification when a resource violates configuration rules
+    * Auditing and compliance
+        * Historical records of configurations are sometimes needed in auditing
+    * Configuration management and troubleshooting
+        * Configuration changes on one resource might affect others
+        * Can help find these issues quickly and can restore last know good configurations
+    * Security Analysis
+        * Allows for historical records of IAM policies
+            * For example, what permissions a user had at the time of an issue
+        * Allows for historical records of security group configurations

 ### Cloud HSM

 The AWS CloudHSM service helps you meet corporate, contractual and regulatory compliance requirements for data security by using dedicated hardware security module (HSM) appliances within the AWS cloud